 Many banks offer special accounts tailored to younger savers, including children, teens and college students.
 For example, Capital One offers a Kids Savings Account with an automated savings plan, an annual interest rate of 1.00% APY and no fees or minimums.
 Alliant Credit Union has a free teen checking account featuring no minimum balance or service fee, a free Visa debit card, and a 0.65% APY interest rate that allows 13- to 17-year-olds to manage their account through mobile and online banking.
 Kids and teens are often familiar with online activity, and opening an online savings account could be more of an incentive younger people to save than visiting a physical bank branch.
 And, Alliant’s Kids Savings Accounts for children age 12 and younger offer a 1.11% APY and no fees.

 Traditional Banking Clients

 Even traditional banking clients can benefit from an online savings account.
 Wells Fargo online banking, for example, offers many of the same services as online-only banks, including bill pay, 24/7 account access, and the ability to transfer money and deposit checks from a smartphone or computer.
 Bank of America online banking provides the same services plus a budget tracker.
 One downside with online accounts of traditional banks versus online-only banks is the interest rate.
 CIT Bank, for example, pays 1.55% APY on its online savings account, whereas Wells Fargo only offers 0.01% APY.

 Regardless of your banking needs, all online savings accounts offer the convenience of 24/7 account access and the ability to transfer money.
 Research the various options to find the best online savings account for you.

 Rates are accurate as of Sept.
-5, 2017, except for Capital One, which is accurate as of today.
+5, 2017, except for Capital One and CIT Bank, which are accurate as of today.